eilamt/nyu-lab-docker/README.md

 Download [Vagrant](https://www.vagrantup.com) - Used to auto-provision VMs containing your complete dev environment

 Install VirtualBox and then Vagrant.
 If you want to test with cURL you will need to have it installed on your laptop if your system doesn't already have it.

+#### Vagrant Plugin needed!
+You will need to install the following Vagrant plugin in order for file sharing to work properly:

+    vagrant plugin install vagrant-vbguest

 That's it!
 VirtualBox will install Docker into the virtual machine so you don't have to.